ROCm/amdsmi/docs/index.md

 :::
 ::::

-To learn about contributing to AMD SMI, see [Contibuting to AMD SMI](https://github.com/ROCm/amdsmi/blob/amd-mainline/.github/CONTRIBUTING.md).
+To learn about contributing to AMD SMI, see [Contributing to AMD SMI](https://github.com/ROCm/amdsmi/blob/amd-mainline/.github/CONTRIBUTING.md).
 To contribute to the documentation, see {doc}`Contributing to ROCm documentation <rocm:contribute/contributing>`.